undur/wonder-slim/README.md

 ### Do you use it?

 Yes.
-I now use Slim in all of my active projects instead of Project Wonder.
+I've used Slim in all of my active projects instead of Project Wonder for a while now.
 It's very nice to have an understandable, easily modifiable and (comparably) small base of framework code with a limited set of dependencies.

 ### Can I use it?